radugalbenu/ghpages/README.md

 ```
-#Code shows up like this
+$Code shows up like this
 ```